arjunmagarcode/PreVizAI/README.md

 2️⃣ Configure Environment Variables
 Create the following files and add your credentials.

-Frontend — .env.local in the repo root:
+Frontend — .env.local (in the repo root):

 ini
 Copy code